Jimmy McCree

-James McCree (16 November 1902 – 21 October 1984) was a Scottish amateur football half back who played in the Football League for West London rivals Brentford and Fulham.
-Playing for most of his career as an amateur, he also represented Civil Service and London Caledonians, winning the FA Amateur Cup with the latter club in 1923.
+James McCree (16 November 1902 – 21 October 1984) was a Scottish amateur footballer who played as a half back in the Football League for West London rivals Brentford and Fulham.
+Playing for most of his career as an amateur, he also represented Civil Service and London Caledonians, winning silverware with the latter club.
 McCree played for Scotland Amateurs in a match against England Amateurs on 14 March 1930.